Hillary Clinton’s Security Clearance Could Be Revoked As The Email Server Investigation Is Reopened

 “Their conduct has cost them that privileged position of special trust and confidence.”

 The new formal investigation was confirmed by Senate Judiciary Committee Chair Chuck Grassley, who has launched his own separate probe into Clinton’s email habits.
 Grassley is particularly perturbed by James Comey’s announcement last year in July that Clinton and her aides were “extremely careless in their handling of very sensitive, highly classified information.”
-Grassley also contended there is “evidence of potential violations of the statutes regarding the handling of classified information.”

 Grassley insists there is enough “evidence of potential violations of the statutes regarding the handling of classified information.”